 The story of us

-The simplest way to understand our universe is to start at the beginning – with the Big Bang, and it’s story all the way up to modern day.
+The simplest way to understand the huge amount of complexity in the universe is to start at the beginning – with the Big Bang, and it’s story all the way up to modern day.

-This story is also known as Big History, and it’s without a doubt￼ the most miraculous story ever conceived.
+This story is known as big history, and it’s without a doubt￼ the most miraculous story ever conceived.
 We have a upcoming series on it which will be available here soon.

-In the meantime – don’t be like the fish, be like David Attenborough your world for the first time.
+In the meantime – don’t be like the fish, be like David Attenborough scuba diving for the first time.
 Live with your eyes open, and see if you can appreciate our astonishing and wonderful home.